magnumnighthawk/task-assist/README.md

    ```bash
    honcho start
    ```
-   This uses the `Procfile` to launch Flask, Streamlit, Celery, Redis, Nginx, and other services in parallel.
+   This uses the `Procfile` to launch Flask, Streamlit, Celery, Redis, Agent, and other services in parallel.

 ### Docker (Recommended for Production/Cloud)
 Build and run the multi-service container: